FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiTelemetry.md

         .withPosition(10, 0)
         .getEntry();

-Once again, the entries are of type NetworkTableEntry, which need to be defined as attributes of the *Drivetrain* class.
+Once again, the entries are of type GenericEntry, which need to be defined as attributes of the *Drivetrain* class.

 Place the following statements in the `publishTelemetry()` method to put the data into the NetworkTables and see them in Shuffleboard.